FOREX-Powell's hawkish testimony keeps dollar elevated

 "Powell conceded that the March decision is data-dependent," said Thierry Wizman, Macquarie's global FX and rates strategist.
 "The question facing us, therefore, is whether January's economic reacceleration was a blip or a trend."

-The U.S. dollar index =USD was largely steady, off just 0.01% to 105.62, and remained near a three-month peak of 105.88 hit in the previous session, having extended Tuesday's 1.3% surge, its biggest daily jump since last September.
+The U.S. dollar index =USD was largely steady, off just 0.01% at 105.55, and remained near a three-month peak of 105.88 hit in the previous session, having extended Tuesday's 1.3% surge, its biggest daily jump since last September.

 A slew of strong economic data out of the United States in previous weeks, pointing to persistent inflationary pressures, led to Powell saying on Tuesday that the Fed will likely need to raise interest rates more than expected, and that it was prepared to move in larger steps.